meltoner/agrofelis/README.md

 - Elias Farlekas, for sharing his expertise in farming operations & cultivation practices.
 - The crew of the Myrtia Fire Station in Southern Greece for sharing fire fighting tactics.
 - Hellas Digital, for their excitement and discussions about the robotic vehicle.

+## Contact us

+Contact us at info at agrofelis dot com